Lupus: Unmasking the Enigmatic Disease

 Understanding Lupus: What Does it Mean?

 Lupus is a complex and chronic autoimmune disease that affects millions of people worldwide.
-This debilitating condition can have a profound impact on a person's and emotional well-being.
+This debilitating condition can have a profound impact on a person’s physical and emotional well-being.
 In this article, we will delve into what lupus means, its symptoms, causes, diagnosis, and available treatments.

 The Enigma of Lupus: Unraveling the Symptoms